FDSWF serves individuals with disabilities and/or special health care needs, their families, and professionals who support them.

 - valued and treated with respect, fairness and equality

 - given opportunities to dream, achieve success and change the world.

 We believe that the FRIENDS SOCIAL CLUB provides opportunities to:

 - form a strong team to change the world together

 Ages 18 & Up

 This Group is an awesome group of friends.
 We provide a safe, supervised way for young adults with Down syndrome to meet and enjoy each other’s company while participating in a range of activities.
 The purpose of this group is to provide socialization within the community and opportunities for friendships to develop.
 Join us to make friends, develop confidence and self-esteem, practice social skills and, most of all, have fun!
 FSC meets quarterly for events, see our calendar for more information.

 Adults with Down syndrome ages 18+ are invited to join us!
 All events are funded by FDSWF.
-All attendees must RSVP online on our FDSWF Facebook Events page.
-Spots are given on a first come, first serve basis.

 HEALTH CARE GUIDELINES